 Not to be overlooked are curcumin’s antioxidant properties.
 Hyperthyroidism and hypothyroidism are states characterized by excessive oxidative stress.
 In other words, a high number of free radicals wreaking havoc on the body.
 This state includes specific types such as Graves’ disease and Hashimoto’s thyroiditis.

-Turmeric also appears to be useful in the treatment of benign thyroid nodules, solid or fluid-filled lumps within the thyroid gland.
+Turmeric also appears to be useful in the treatment of benign thyroid nodules (solid or fluid-filled lumps within the thyroid gland).
 One study containing 34 patients, predominantly women, showed that a combination of Boswellia, spirulina, and curcumin caused the largest thyroid nodules to shrink in size.
 (10)

 Further research assessed the endemic nature of goiter among 2,335 residents in Pakistan.
 In this study, 28% of the group had a goiter with an extremely high prevalence of hyperthyroidism resulting from goitrogen use and iodine deficiency.
 The administration of turmeric among the population resulted in reduced goitrogenesis.
 (11)

-Final Thoughts on Turmeric for Thyroid Function
+Final Thoughts on Turmeric and Thyroid Function

 Is turmeric good for thyroid health?
 The answer appears to be yes.
 Turmeric does not cure any of the thyroid conditions mentioned above.
-But, research indicates the anti-inflammatory, antioxidant, and antibacterial properties of turmeric curcumin supplements can affect the thyroid gland’s environment positively.
+But, research indicates that the anti-inflammatory, antioxidant, and antibacterial properties of turmeric curcumin supplements can affect the thyroid gland’s environment positively.

-Take a look at this post for how much turmeric per day you should be taking.
 If you’re considering using turmeric for thyroid disorders, consult with a certified medical professional to see if it can work for you.